andrewrdavidson/PSQualityCheck/README.md

 # PSQualityCheck

-## BREAKING BUG ON POWERSHELL 5.1 with v1.0.9 - I'm working on a fix

 ## Summary

 This is a PowerShell module which runs a series of Pester 5 tests to validate code quality.
 It uses a combination of Pester tests, PSScriptAnalyzer and a set of quality standards to ensure consistent quality on PowerShell scripts and modules.